Thursdays 30 January 2020 10 – 1 pm run in blocks of 6 – one morning per week

 I believe that you should not have to spend time searching for answers from many different places and that learning is easier and more enjoyable if the course material is well-presented and comprehensive.
 A very pleasant learning experience is paramount.
 Following this belief,I have developed my own course notes and employ visual presentations and garden visits to complete an enjoyable learning experience.
 Own transport is required for garden visits.
 A reading list will be suggested but you will not need to buy any course books.
 The morning is split between a classroom situation and hands-on practice.
 Refreshments and all materials are included.

 The principal course tutor is Annmarie Bowring a qualified horticulturist and Garden Designer with many years of experience in horticulture and gardening.
-Annmarie is passionate about her garden.
-She writes for the ESB magazine and is a monthly contributor on Wendy Graces program on Spirit Radio.
+Annmarie is passionate about her garden and is a monthly contributor on Ronan Johnston’s program on Spirit Radio.
 She Is a gifted speaker which has allowed her to share her vision with gardening groups around the country.

 The course takes place at Mornington, Saval Park Road, Dalkey A96D293.

 A beautiful mature garden an ideal place to learn about gardening and horticulture.
 Facilities on site include outdoor practical learning spaces and heated potting shed.
 Refreshments are included… Ample free car parking is available.